Links to local services and attractions you may enjoy during your stay at The Inn at Neah Bay

 Sekiu and Clallam Bay: For more information about moorage, restaurants, and businesses in Sekiu and Clallam Bay,

-Hiking: Cape Flattery Trail (The most NW tip of the continental United States): An approximately 1/2 mile hike
+Hiking: Cape Flattery Trail (The most NW tip of the contiguous United States): An approximately 1/2 mile hike

 through the forest to a breathtaking viewpoint overlooking Tatoosh Island, rocky cliffs, sea caves, the Pacific